YaoXinZhi/PheSeq/README.md

 **More information about collection and pre-processing of heterogeneous data can be found in "HeterogeneousData/README.md"**

 ### Training with your own data
-If you want to use the EMFAS model for your own heterogeneous data -- a set of embedding data and a set of p-value data, then the two files need to be constructed.
+If you want to use the PheSeq model for your own heterogeneous data -- a set of embedding data and a set of p-value data, then the two files need to be constructed.
 **1. Summary data**
 > Summary data, which including the sentence descriptions and p-value for each gene.
 > Example files can be found in **HeterogeneousData/EmbeddingData/TextData**.